Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 ### Configuration

-Self-hosting gives access to the same configuration options as provided by the Host.
-See below for migration of host-specific configuration APIs.
+Self-hosting provides access to the same configuration options as provided by the Host.
+See below for the migration of host-specific configuration APIs.

 #### Custom endpoint configuration